skhiggins/KLC_Guide/README.md

     -   Push results to GitHub and download locally (i.e. on your own computer), or

-    -   Download processed data files with an FTP client.
+    -   Download processed data files with FileZilla.

 ## Set up